iv-mexx/gitlab-migrator/README.md

 In order to access the gitlab instances, you'll need to provide their endpoint and an API access-token.

-For fastlane to be able to access those, you will need have to provide some information in the `.env` file.
+For fastlane to be able to access those, you will need have to provide some information in the `fastlane/.env` file.
-This repo already contains a file named `env` at its root level.
-Enter the gitlab endpoints and API access-tokens there, remove the comments and change the filename to `.env`.
+This repo already contains a file named `fastlane/env`.
+Edit this file: enter the gitlab endpoints and API access-tokens there, remove the comments and change the filename to `fastlane/.env`.

 ### Self-Signed SSH Certificates